potatomat0/StudyBee/README.md

 # StudyBee
-A social media web app made with Django
+A simple social media web app made with Django
+The is hosted and site can be visited at: [pythonanywhere](http://kappascute37.pythonanywhere.com/)